ECN302 Mathematics for Economists

 The required readings may change.

-Microeconomics on the level of ECN210 Intermediate Microeconomics- Consumers, Producers, Market and Welfare and ECN211 Intermediate Microeconomics - Institutions, Games and Market Failures (and other courses in economics).
+Microeconomics on the level of ECN210 Intermediate Microeconomics: Consumers, Producers, Market, and Welfare, ECN211 Intermediate Microeconomics: Institutions, Games, and Market Failures, and ECN222 Macroeconomics II - Models and Policy.

 Reduction of credits: